-MTA Root Certificate Subject Name Form C=US O=CableLabs OU=IPCablecom CN=IPCablecom Root Device Certificate Authority Intended Usage This certificate is used to sign MTA Manufacturer Certificates and is used by the KDC.
+MTA Root Certificate Subject Name Form C=US O=CableLabs OU=PacketCable CN=PacketCable Root Device Certificate Authority Intended Usage This certificate is used to sign MTA Manufacturer Certificates and is used by the KDC.
 This certificate is not used by the MTAs and thus does not appear in the MTA MIB.
 Signed By Self-Signed Validity Period 20+ Years.
 It is intended that the validity period is long enough that this certificate is never re-issued.
-Modulus Length 2048 Extensions keyUsage[c,m](keyCertSign, cRLSign) subjectKeyIdentifier[n,m] basicConstraints[c,m](cA=true, pathLenConstraint=1)

-Table 31.
+Table 27.
 MTA Root Certificate